nhsd-exeter/dos-integration/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Tests have added that prove my fix is effective or that my feature works
 - [ ] I have made corresponding changes to the documentation
+- [ ] I have cleaned down my environment (if created)

 ## Code Reviewer Checklist

 - [ ] I have run the unit tests and they run correctly
 - [ ] I can confirm the changes have been tested or approved by a tester
+- [ ] I can confirm no remaining infrastructure is left over from this branch